Masters Tournament: Course adjustments

 As with many other courses, Augusta National's championship setup was lengthened in recent years.
 In 2001, the course measured 6925 yd and was extended to 7270 yd for 2002, and again in 2006 to 7445 yd; 520 yd longer than the 2001 course.
 The changes attracted many critics, including the most successful players in Masters history, Jack Nicklaus, Arnold Palmer, Gary Player and Tiger Woods.
-Woods claimed that the "shorter hitters are going to struggle."
+Woods claimed that the "shorter hitters are going to struggle".
 Augusta National chairman Hootie Johnson was unperturbed, stating, "We are comfortable with what we are doing with the golf course."
 After a practice round, Gary Player defended the changes, saying, "There have been a lot of criticisms, but I think unjustly so, now I've played it....
 The guys are basically having to hit the same second shots that Jack Nicklaus had to hit (in his prime)".

 The first hole was shortened by 10 yd for the 2009 Masters Tournament.
 For the 2019 Masters Tournament, the fifth hole was lengthened by 40 yd from 455 yards to 495 yards, with two new gaping bunkers on the left side of the fairway.
-The current length of the course is 7475 yd.
+The length of the course is 7475 yd.

 Originally, the grass on the putting greens was wide-bladed Bermuda.
 The greens lost speed, especially during the late 1970s, after the introduction of a healthier strain of narrow-bladed Bermuda, which thrived and grew thicker.
 In 1978, the greens on the par 3 course were reconstructed with bentgrass, a narrow-bladed species that could be mowed shorter, eliminating grain.
 After this test run, the greens on the main course were replaced with bentgrass in time for the 1981 Masters.
 The bentgrass resulted in significantly faster putting surfaces, which has required a reduction in some of the contours of the greens over time.

 Just before the 1975 tournament, the common beige sand in the bunkers was replaced with the now-signature white feldspar.
 It is a quartz derivative of the mining of feldspar and is shipped in from North Carolina.

 Field

-The Masters has the smallest field of the major championships, with 90–100 players.
+The Masters has the smallest field of the major championships, with 85–100 players.
 Unlike other majors, there are no alternates or qualifying tournaments.
 It is an invitational event, with invitations largely issued on an automatic basis to players who meet published criteria.
 The top 50 players in the Official World Golf Ranking are all invited.

 Past champions are always eligible, but since 2002 the Augusta National Golf Club has discouraged them from continuing to participate at an advanced age.
 Some will later become honorary starters.